jlguenego/angular-tools/README.md

 # Module OfflineStorage

 This module allows the Angular application to run HTTP request in offline mode.
-The offline mode is detected via the NetworkInterceptor.
+The offline mode is detected via the `NetworkInterceptor`.

 In the `app.module.ts` declare the module with the forRoot method: